-The emergence of solid state hybrid drive (SSHD) technology provides a way for users to get more performance from their machines, run richer applications and make stronger contributions to the organisation - all at a price that works.
+The emergence of solid state hybrid drive (SSHD) technology provides a way for users to get more performance from their machines, run richer applications, and make stronger contributions to the organization—all in a price that works.

 SSHDs combine a small, fast and affordable amount of NAND flash memory with a traditional hard drive.
 SSHD, the best of both worlds:

 SSHDs have been tested in comparison with both traditional HDDs and SSDs using both laptop boot times and application launches.
 Both approaches effectively demonstrate the linkage between retrieving data from mass storage and delivering this data to the CPU.